ymuichiro/quick_learning_symbol_en/04_transaction.md

 #### Maximum fee

-Although to ensure a transaction, paying a little more fee is better, having some knowledge about network fees is a good idea.
+Although paying a small additional fee is better to ensure a transaction is successful, having some knowledge about network fees is a good idea.
-The account specifies the maximum fee it is  acceptable to pay when it creates the transaction.
+The account specifies the maximum fee it is willing to pay when it creates the transaction.
-On the other hand, nodes try to harvest only the transactions with the highest fees into a block at time.
+On the other hand, nodes try to harvest only the transactions with the highest fees into a block at a time.
 This means that if there are many other transactions that are willing to pay more, the transaction will take longer to be approved.
-Conversely, if there are many transactions that want to pay less and the total amount is large, the transaction will be achieved with fees that are less than the maximum you set.
+Conversely, if there are many other transactions that want to pay less and your maximum fee is larger, then the transaction will be processed with a fee below the maximum value you set.

-It is determined by a transaction size x feeMultipriler.
+The fee paid is determined by a transaction size x feeMultiplier.
-If it was 176 bytes and maxFee is set at 100, 17600µXYM = 0.0176XYM is allowed to be paid as a fee.
+If it was 176 bytes and your maxFee is set at 100, 17600µXYM = 0.0176XYM is the maximum value you allow to be paid as a fee for the transaction.
 There are two ways to specify this: as feeMultiplier = 100 or as maxFee = 17600.

 ##### To specify as feeMultiprier = 100